12 meeting types / time-blocked / no sign-up

 Use a shared doc, not email

 Google Docs / Notion / Confluence so attendees can add topics, questions, pre-reads.
-Teams using collaborative agendas report 23% higher meeting satisfaction.
+Collaborative agendas leave attendees more engaged because their input shaped the meeting.

 03